-Note: We strongly recommend that if you are not familiar with the frame you intend to purchase.
-Consider ordering the frame to try for fit and looks, once prescription lenses have been fit, the eyewear becomes unique to you and is not refundable in line with our terms and conditions.
+Important note: If you’re not familiar with the frame you intend to purchase, we strongly recommend ordering the frame first to check the fit and appearance.
+Once prescription lenses have been fitted, the eyewear becomes unique to you and is therefore non-refundable, in line with our terms and conditions.

 Do make sure you send all the information you have regarding your most recent eye test.
 If you don’t understand the information you have been given.
 You can simply send it to us and we will take the information we need.
 Send the information to sales@ukeyewear.co.uk If you have had your eye test in a foreign country, that is no problem either.
 We are experienced at reading all international eye test formats.